platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/symfony/cli-common.md

     symfony project:init
     ```

--   Get a list of all domains:
+-   Get a list of all the domains:

     ```bash
     symfony cloud:domains